 Re-Examining the Credit Premium

-Using the Ibbotson/Sinquefield data documenting the returns of long-term government and corporate bonds, Asvanunt and Richardson find a sizable investment-grade credit premium that is also statistically significant after accounting for exposure to equity, size, value and momentum factors.
-In this piece, I focus on the Ibbotson/Sinquefield data starting in 1969 when the series began directly referencing the Salomon Brothers High-Grade Long-Term Corporate Bond Index spliced with Bloomberg/Barclay’s data starting in August 1988 and separately the Bloomberg/Barclay’s data going back to 1973.
-For both series, I find a weaker credit premium that is not statistically significant after adjusting for equity market factors.
+Using the Ibbotson/Sinquefield data documenting the returns of long-term corporate and government bonds, Asvanunt and Richardson find a sizable investment-grade credit premium that is also statistically significant after accounting for exposure to equity, size, value and momentum factors.
+In this piece, we focus on the Ibbotson/Sinquefield data starting in 1969 when the series began directly referencing the Salomon Brothers High-Grade Long-Term Corporate Bond Index spliced with Bloomberg/Barclay's data starting in August 1988 and separately the Bloomberg/Barclay's data going back to 1975.
+For both series, we find a weaker credit premium that is not statistically significant after adjusting for equity market factors.
+Consequently, we find that corporate bonds are duplicative in portfolios that already include stocks and government bonds and therefore have not improved portfolio efficiency.

 Keywords: Corporate Bonds, Credit Risk, Credit Risk Premium